Estonia Food Guide

 Kali

-A traditional Estonian home-brewed beer, often made with rye and juniper berries.
-It has a slightly sour and smoky flavor.
+A home-brewed Estonian beer, often made with rye and juniper berries.
+The taste runs slightly sour with a hint of smoke.

 Soft Beverages